Ranked: the 63 GREATEST chocolate bars of all time

 Abramova Elena/Shutterstock

-First produced by Mars in 1924, there are actually two varieties of this popular treat.
-The US Milky Way (available also in Canada) features a nougat centre, finished with a caramel top and milk chocolate coating.
-Elsewhere, the classic Milky Way is almost identical, just finished without the caramel topping.
+First produced by Mars in 1924, there are actually two versions of this popular treat.
+The US Milky Way (also available in Canada) features a nougat centre, finished with a caramel top and milk chocolate coating.
+Elsewhere, the classic Milky Way is almost identical, minus the caramel topping.
 This global variation is sold as a 3 Musketeers bar in Canada and the US.

 <p>Abramova Elena/Shutterstock</p>